On this page:

-To assure compliance with the IDE and related regulations, FDA inspects sponsors, clinical investigators, and institutional review boards.
+To assure compliance with the investigational device exemption (IDE) and related regulations, FDA inspects sponsors, clinical investigators, and institutional review boards.
 Nonclinical laboratories that perform animal studies in which the data are used to support research or marketing permits are included in the inspection program.
-The inspection program is referred to as bioresearch monitoring (BIMO) and is overseen the CDRH's Office of Product Evaluation and Quality (OPEQ), Office of Clinical Evidence and Analysis (OCEA), in the Division of Clinical Evidence and Analysis 1 (DCEA1) or CBER's Office of Compliance and Biologics Quality, Division of Inspections & Surveillance, Bioresearch Monitoring Branch.
+The inspection program is referred to as bioresearch monitoring (BIMO) and is overseen by the CDRH's Office of Product Evaluation and Quality (OPEQ), Office of Clinical Evidence and Analysis (OCEA), DCEA1 (Division of Clinical Policy and Quality) or CBER's Office of Compliance and Biologics Quality, Division of Inspections & Surveillance, Bioresearch Monitoring Branch.

 The regulations enforced by the bioresearch monitoring program for medical devices are found in four sections of the CFR: